funcool/clojure.jdbc/docs/user-guide.rst

 Transactions
 ============

-Manage well transactions is almost the most important this when you build one application, and delay it for the last time is not a good approach.
-Managing transaction implicitly, trust your "web framework" for do it is other very bad approach.
+Managing transactions well is almost the most important thing when building an application, and delaying it to the end is not a good approach.
+Managing transactions implicitly, trusting your "web framework" to do it for you is another very bad approach.

-For this case, **clj.jdbc** offers (as usually) two ways to manage transactions.
-Using ``with-transaction`` macro or ``call-in-transaction`` function.
+**clj.jdbc** offers (as usually) two ways of managing transactions: the ``with-transaction`` macro and the ``call-in-transaction`` function.

-Make some code transactional (executes in one transaction) is as simple how wrap some code in transaction context block:
+Making some code transactional (so that executes in one transaction) is as simple as wrapping the code in a transaction context block:

 .. code-block:: clojure